 The Health Sciences Advisory Committee is composed of faculty who are interested in counseling students planning for careers in the health professions.
 The committee believes it is important that first-year students receive complete and accurate information related to planning careers in medicine, dentistry, veterinary medicine, and other health science professions.
 Admission into professional schools in the health sciences is highly competitive; consequently, an undergraduate must show consistently high academic performance throughout his or her undergraduate career.
 Colgate has prided itself on providing students with an excellent background preparation for the health sciences without sacrificing the ideals of a liberal arts education.

-At Colgate, minimum science requirements are usually met through BIOL 182/182L and an additional laboratory course in genetics, molecular biology, physiology, virology, immunology, or developmental biology (many students choose BIOL 202/202L, BIOL 204/204L, BIOL 205/205L or BIOL 318/318L, or another 300-level Biology course.
-BIOL 181/181L or any of the laboratory courses in animal or cellular biology may also fulfill the minimum biology requirement); CHEM 101/101L-102/102L or CHEM 111/111L, CHEM 263/263L-264/264L; PHYS 111/111L-112/112L or PHYS 232/232L-233/233L; one to two semesters of statistics (MATH 105, CORE 143S, BIOL 320, and PSYC 309 can be classified as statistics courses), or one semester of statistics and one semester of calculus, or one to two semesters of calculus (the number and type of math courses will depend on choice of major); and one to two semesters of English or Writing and Rhetoric.
+At Colgate, minimum science requirements are usually met through BIOL 182/182L and an additional laboratory course in genetics, molecular biology, physiology, virology, immunology, or developmental biology.
+Many students choose BIOL 202/202L, BIOL 204/204L, BIOL 205/205L, or a 300-level Biology course.
+BIOL 181/181L or any of the laboratory courses in animal or cellular biology may also fulfill the minimum biology requirement.
+BIOL 181/181L is a prerequisite course for all upper-level physiology courses.
+CHEM 101/101L-102/102L or CHEM 111/111L, CHEM 263/263L-264/264L; PHYS 111/111L-112/112L or PHYS 232/232L-233/233L; one to two semesters of statistics (MATH 105, CORE 143S, BIOL 320, and PSYC 309 can be classified as statistics courses), or one semester of statistics and one semester of calculus, or one to two semesters of calculus (the number and type of math courses will depend on choice of major); and one to two semesters of English or Writing and Rhetoric.
 Students frequently take one course in English literature and another English (or Writing and Rhetoric) course that emphasizes writing.
-The biochemistry competency requirement can be achieved by taking CHEM 353 (or by a combination of two of the three following half-semester courses: CHEM 452, CHEM 454, CHEM 468).
+The biochemistry competency requirement can be achieved by taking CHEM 353 (or by a combination of two of the four following half-semester courses: CHEM 452, CHEM 454, CHEM 456, CHEM 468).
 In addition, relevant topics in biochemistry are covered in CHEM 264.
 The behavioral and social science topics are covered in a number of courses at Colgate and these courses will often fulfill an area of inquiry requirement.

 A student may major in any field, science or non-science, and is urged to explore all possibilities.
 General experience has shown, however, that those majoring outside of the sciences must perform proportionately better in their required science courses because they will have fewer science courses to present on applications to health professional schools.
 The Health Sciences Advisory Committee strongly recommends that a non-science major take additional science courses beyond the minimum required by the professional school for admission in order to further demonstrate proficiency in science subjects.
 Students who are uncertain about entering the health professions should proceed under the premise that they will do so.
 It is far more difficult to begin the required prerequisite courses in the sophomore and junior years and still be admitted to a medical or dental school immediately upon graduation.